Sherwin Williams Shoji White: The Quick and Dirty on LRV, Undertones and a Little More

 And because these colours aren’t AS popular as the others and because I ALSO rely 100% on photos from my E-Design clients, you won’t find a ton of beautiful images, but you WILL find the information you’ve been looking for.

-Shoji White is a beautiful blend of cream and greige.
+Shoji White is a beautiful blend of cream and greige, making it a WARM paint colour.
 So, while you’ll benefit from the soft warmth of it, it’s toned down by a greige-beige base.
 In a south-facing room or in western afternoon sun, it will lean more into its warm foundation.
 In a north or east-facing room, it will become more muted, with a more subtle warmth.

 What is the LRV of Shoji White?